Changissnz/TAGIB/README.md

 My forces are already predominantly fully mechanized, whilst the human elements are trained for more than just performance that can only woo the ladies and lans.
-However, with Roumannios expectedly siding with the keyboard warrior, I am going on and ordering the conversion of some of our programs into a more effective form to tackle these two condors.
+However, with Roumannios expectedly siding with the keyboard warrior, I am going on and ordering the conversion of some of our programs into more effective forms to tackle these two condors.
 That is right, these two are no eagles, black or brown, or even hawks or falcons, but condors.
 Con...dors.
 Two of my favorite programs, Revealia and Persuasia, have already been modified and encoded into the training material for my forces.
 These were superb programs your firm helped